astromme/calbirths/README.md

 The workflow will:
 1. Process the CSV data files using `process_births.py` to generate JSON for all 58 counties
 2. Install dependencies with pnpm
+3. Generate `sitemap.xml` from the counties data (automated)
-3. Build the React application with Vite
+4. Build the React application with Vite
-4. Deploy the `dist/` folder to GitHub Pages
+5. Deploy the `dist/` folder to GitHub Pages

 ## Running Locally